 This is a stark contrast to cuisines like Mexican food, which feature a wide assortment of animal ingredients, often present in undetectable amounts.
 Mexican food forces vegans to contend with lard, chicken stock, and sour cream—all of which are often impossible to see or to taste.

 That said, it’s often difficult to determine whether a given Indian dish contains milk.
 You’ll often have a tough time determining whether a given dish contains dairy products because they’re used in small quantities in meals dominated by brightly-colored seasonings and spicy flavors.
 So without clear ingredient descriptions, you’re in trouble.
-In many Indian restaurants, the wait-staff is either unfamiliar with their food’s ingredients, or they can’t communicate clearly in your language.
+In many Indian restaurants, the wait-staff won’t know the vegan status of their food.
+Sometimes language differences will arise that make even asking the question tough.

 Dairy Products are Everywhere